 3. Outdated Air Quality Information Isn’t Useful Right Now

 Few understand how dynamic and fast-changing air quality truly is.
-Air pollution fluctuates on an hourly basis and can show differently at any given time from street to street.
-In practical terms, this means that if the air quality is poor at 11AM, it won’t help to receive air pollution levels as they were recorded at 4AM.
+Air pollution data fluctuates on an hourly basis and can show differently at any given time from street to street.
+In practical terms, this means that if the air quality is poor at 11AM, it won’t help to receive air pollution data levels as they were recorded at 4AM.
 As our Business Guide explains, many sources of air quality information were never designed for real-time use and typically come with reporting delays of up to 2-24 hours.